supaglue-labs/supaglue/docs/docs/intro.md

 <details>
   <summary>Is there a hosted version of Supaglue?</summary>
   <div>
     Yes!
-We've opened up Supaglue Cloud for early access.
-Please <a href="https://form.typeform.com/to/jv9ucMZR">sign up</a> for our waitlist, and our team will reach out to you.
+You can start a free trial of Supaglue Cloud <a href="https://app.supaglue.io">here</a>!
   </div>
 </details>

 <details>
   <summary>Can I self-host Supaglue?</summary>
   <div>
-    Yes!
-Please reach out to us in Slack or at <a href="mailto:hello@supaglue.com">hello@supaglue.com</a>, and we can help you get set up.
+    Yes, please reach out to us in Slack or at <a href="mailto:hello@supaglue.com">hello@supaglue.com</a> so we can better understand your environment and help you get set up.
   </div>
 </details>

 <details>
   <summary>Are you planning to support X connector?</summary>
   <div>
     We support the following <a href="./connectors">connectors</a> today and have many more on our roadmap.
-If there's a specific one you're looking for, let us know and we may be able to prioritize.
+If there's a specific connector that's not on the list, let us know and we will try to prioritize!
   </div>
 </details>